-The discovery of the Higgs boson in 2012 has proved to be a source of rich speculation for particle physicists, from this week’s announcement that researchers propose that it is possible that three types of very high-energy Higgs Bosons, dubbed the “Higgs Troika,” may have played a role in ridding the infant universe of most of its antimatter to the proposal this past April that the Higgs is a gateway to the dark world.
+The discovery of the Higgs boson in 2012 has proved to be a source of rich speculation for particle physicists.
+In 2019, researchers proposed that three types of very high-energy Higgs Bosons, dubbed the “Higgs Troika”, may have played a role in ridding the infant universe of most of its antimatter.
+The Higgs boson may also reveal insights into the nature of dark matter and dark energy, the so-called “dark sector” that comprises 95% of the Universe.

 Physicists believe that there were equal amounts of matter and antimatter in the early history of the universe – so how did the antimatter vanish?